THIS POST IS ARCHIVED

 The nodes in each knowledge graph are the string representations of each thing in Things.
 In the HasKG, each edge is pair of strings representing pairs from the has relation.
 The HasNotKG pairs representations of pairs from the not_has relation.

-We can visualize these knowledge graphs using the graphviz library (opens in a new tab), which is included with Rel:
+We can visualize these knowledge graphs using the graphviz library, which is included with Rel:

 // read query